 In the process of finding a self-levelling floor which suits your industry, you must first decide what properties you want your flooring system to have.
 Below are such properties which can be applicable to self-levelling resins when specified.

 To conclude, a self-levelling (self-smoothing) resin floor is a flow applied resin screed which aids in the freshening up of an existing resin or concrete floor.
 It aids in the reduction of the appearance of scuffs, scratches, chips and uneven surfaces to create a smooth and seamless appearance.

 Self-levelling floors can be installed as a decorative floor, a colourful resin or with added aggregate to aid grip and slip resistance.
-Self-levelling floors can also be installed in forms of resin which have high levels of chemical resistance or are UV stable.
+Self-levelling floors can also be installed in forms of resin which can have high levels of chemical resistance or are UV stable.

 Furthermore, resin flooring is a durable material suitable for many different environments.
 Suitable in commercial and industrial situations and with a variety of different application types.